hamzambo/hamzambo.github.io/_posts/2022-10-13-wheel of fortune.md

 So, for you to become rich you have to create wealth, and then exchange it with money.
 The money now gives you the option to get anything you want.
 Being rich thus just means having lots of options.

-That's the end of the discussion for the rest of the world.
-Kenyans stay behind.
-I'd like to have a word with you.

-Whatever I said earlier is obviously not the most common way of getting rich in Kenya.
+Whatever I have said above is obviously not the most common way of getting rich in Kenya.
 Here, you create a problem and then charge for its solution.
 You destroy a working public institution, then peddle an equally inefficient and expensive alternative.
 Even when you get to build something, you intentionally do a poor job to get to do the repairs more frequently.

 People are often puzzled as to why the government doesn’t work.
 It doesn’t work because it is more profitable that way.
 If things worked smoothly a lot of rich men would lose huge sources of income.
 The whole political system is based on getting the power to create problems.
 It is why politicians are the richest.